-Parking at Disney World for Electric Vehicles
+Disney World Parking for Electric Vehicles

 There are ChargePoint charging stations located in the parking lots at Magic Kingdom park, Epcot, Disney’s Animal Kingdom as well as in Disney Springs.

-Where to find Electric Vehicle Charging Stations in Walt Disney World
+Electric Vehicle Charging Stations

 - Magic Kingdom Park: There are 5 spaces—1 space at the front of the Jafar and 4 spaces at the front of the Zurg